storyblok/storyblok-vue/README.md

 #### Storyblok API

 You can use an `apiOptions` object.
-This is passed down to the (storyblok-js-client config object](https://github.com/storyblok/storyblok-js-client#class-storyblok):
+This is passed down to the (storyblok-js-client config object](https://github.com/storyblok/storyblok-js-client#class-storyblok).
+For spaces created in the United States, you have to set the `region` parameter accordingly `{ apiOptions: { region: 'us' } }`.

 ```js
 app.use(StoryblokVue, {